eslamdyab21/SolarX-Lakehouse/README.md

 # Lakehouse Raw Records
 ##  `solar_panel` and `solar_panel_readings` tables

-You can find the code in the `notebooks/solar_panel_iceberg_tables.ipynb` which will soon be a `.py` file with the others to run the pipeline with `Airflow`.
+You can find the code in the `notebooks/solar_panel_iceberg_tables.ipynb` which will be a `.py` file later with the others to run the pipeline with `Airflow`.

 We start with those two tables solar_panel and solar_panel_readings
 ```sql